 - Techstars offers three-month accelerator programmes to gain funding, mentorship and access to the Techstars network.
-They’re currently accepting applications for several different programmes, so take a look at the Techstar’s website to see which might be right for you.
+They’re currently accepting applications for several different programmes, as listed on view the Techstar website.

-- Startup in Residence is an innovative accelerator that’s a collaboration between the City of Amsterdam and the participating startups.
-The project invites Dutch and international startups to devise solutions to social issues in the city.
+- Startup in Residence is an innovative accelerator that’s a collaboration between the City of Amsterdam and participating startups.
+The project invites Dutch and international startups to devise solutions for social issues in the city.

 - Collider 2.0 focuses on late-stage B2B or B2B2C startups with a validated product in marketing, advertising or commerce tech.

-- Amsterdam Venture Studios is a hub for innovative, science-based startups: an incubator that gives students, researchers and graduates of knowledge institutes the tools they need to transform their ideas into viable businesses.
+- Amsterdam Venture Studios is a hub for innovative science-based startups.
+This incubator gives students, researchers and graduates of knowledge institutes the tools they need to transform their ideas into viable businesses.

 - HealthInc helps startups and entrepreneurs in the fields of healthcare and MedTech develop their innovations and turn them into workable businesses.
-Their three-month, online accelerator programme for autumn 2021 has now closed for applications, but keep an eye out for future programmes on the website.
+Keep an eye out on the website for dates for their three-month online accelerator programmes.

 - Promoting innovation in the cultural sector, Art-up offers an intensive five-month incubator programme, involving workshops and training, coaching and collaboration, and meeting a broad network of both peers and experts.